 Under the provisions of the Local Government (Access to Information Act) 1985, any written comments that you submit (including by post) will be made available online, via public access, for inspection and copying by the public.
 By submitting such comments you understand that your name and address will be placed in the public domain.
 If you have an overriding legal reason why your address should remain confidential please contact the planning office for advice in good time prior to submitting your comments in accordance with the relevant deadline.

-Write to: Planning and Sustainability
+Planning and Sustainability

 Southampton City Council